 A place to store tools that you never need.
 Very large tool boxes are for placing in beds of pickups, so as to be more easily lost when you leave the tailgate open.
 It is helpful to NOT have a rubber bottom pickup bed, and to leave oily greasy residue in the bed.

-Formerly the mystery tool to install or remove like-named mysterious fasteners.
+Mysteriously designed tools to install or remove like-named mysterious fasteners.
 These are slowly being phased out as new mystery fasteners have been developed.
 There are several types of mystery fasteners that at first glance look like Torx parts, such as your Airhead's rod bolts, but turn out to be a different type after you ruin the bolt which is a BMW-only part, and never in stock at a BMW dealership.
-A special Torx screw was designed with a raised tit in the middle, purposely to keep your grubby hands out of various electronics products in your home.
-The people who designed that security screw are the same ones that ceaselessly design one-way screws of various new types, often tested on men's and woman's public restroom stall doors.
+A special Torx screw has been designed with a raised tit in the middle, purposely to keep your grubby hands out of various electronics products in your home.
+The people who designed that particular security screw are the same ones that ceaselessly design one-way screws of various new types, often tested on men's and woman's public restroom stall doors.
 These screw designers all belong to the International Torx S & M Club.

 Sometimes called a drop light, it usually drops heavy enough to break its lamp.
 It may be a source of vitamin D, "the sunshine vitamin", which is not otherwise found under motorcycles at night.
 Health benefits aside, its main purpose is to consume light bulbs of whatever type you have installed in it.
 More often dark than light, its name is some-what misleading.
 Many folks can be found shaking these tools as the light goes on and off.